-Carrie Li is a fourth year doctoral student in the Criminal Justice program.
-Her areas of research broadly include intimate partner violence, fear of crime, and juvenile delinquency.
-She is particularly interested in the intersection of race/ethnicity, class, and intimate partner violence.
-She holds a BSc. in Experimental Psychology from University of Bristol and MSc. in Crime Science from University College London in England.
+Carrie Li is a doctoral candidate in the Criminal Justice program.
+Her areas of research broadly include intimate partner violence, international/comparative criminology, criminological theory, and juvenile delinquency.
+She holds a BSc. in Experimental Psychology from University of Bristol and MSc. in Crime Science from University College London in the United Kingdom.

-Internationally, she has received two International Peace Scholarships from the Philanthropic Education Organization and a Graduate Student Paper Award from the Academy of Criminal Justice Sciences (ACJS).
-During her time at MSU, she has been given three Research Scholars Award from the College of Social Science, a Disciplinary Leadership Award from the Council of Graduate Students (COGS) and an award at the Environmental Risk and Decision Making Symposium.
+Internationally, she was awarded a prestigious Graduate Student Paper Award from the Academy of Criminal Justice Sciences (ACJS) and two competitive International Peace Scholarships from the Philanthropic Education Organization.
+During her time at MSU, her contribution to research has also been recognized by receiving three Research Scholars Award from the College of Social Science, a Disciplinary Leadership Award from the Council of Graduate Students (COGS) and an award at the Environmental Risk and Decision Making Symposium.

 Having a multidisciplinary background, she is also passionate about rethinking pedagogies and integrating interdisciplinary approach to the enhancement of teaching and learning in Criminal Justice.
 During 2016-2017, she was selected to be a Interdisciplinary Inquiry and Teaching (IIT) fellow at MSU.

 CJ292 Methods of Criminal Justice Research